imLinguin/comet/docs/wiki/steamdeck/Usage.md

 ## Use with Heroic
 1. Install Comet and its shortcut script.
 (See the installation steps above.)
-2. Change the Heroic game settings to run the shortcut script before the game launch.
+2. In Heroic Games Launcher, set the `comet_shortcut.sh` as a script that is going to be ran before the game (Game Settings > Advanced > Scripts)
-3. Launch the game through either Desktop or Game Mode!
+4. Launch the game through either Desktop or Game Mode!
-4. **Directly exiting the game through Steam will not sync your GOG playtime via Heroic!** Make sure to always exit the game via in-game menu.
+5. **Directly exiting the game through Steam will not sync your GOG playtime via Heroic!** Make sure to always exit the game via in-game menu.

 > [!TIP]
 > Use Heroic's Add to Steam feature for the best experience
+> in accessing your games from the Gaming Mode

 ## Use with Lutris